happycube/cxadc-linux3/README.md

 `sudo echo 1 >/sys/class/cxadc/cxadc1/device/parameters/vmux`

-This can go up to 256 but in real world we don't expect more then 8-16 per system.
+This can go up to 256, but real world use we don't expect more then 8-16 per system.

-### `vmux` (0 to 3, default 2) select physical input to capture.
+## `vmux` (0 to 3, default 2) select physical input to capture.

 [Check the Wiki](https://github.com/happycube/cxadc-linux3/wiki/Types-Of-CX2388x-Cards) for the optimal way to connect your card type!

-A typical TV card has a tuner, a composite input with RCA/BNC ports and S-Video inputs tied to three of these inputs; you may need to experiment with inputs.
+A typical TV card has a tuner, a composite input with RCA or BNC ports and S-Video input, tied to three of these inputs; you may need to experiment with inputs.
 The quickest way is to attach a video signal and see a white flash on signal hook-up, and change vmux until you get something.

-### Commands to Check for Signal Burst
+## Commands to Check for Signal Burst

 Create a video preview of signal.
-Depending on the RF signal type, you will get an unstable video or just a white flash on cable hookup.
+Depending on the RF signal type, you will get an unstable video or just a white flash on cable connection.

 (Using video_size values to give approximately the correct resolution for the default 28.64 Mhz sample rate)